-Fido likely won't break his barking habit overnight, so address your neighbors' concerns personally, apologize and tell them you're working on fixing the problem.
-You can even introduce them (and their dogs) to Fido and, if you want, see if any of them would be interested in making a few bucks by walking him while you're gone at work.
+Your dog likely won’t break their barking habit overnight.
+In the meantime, you should try to smooth things over with your neighbors and landlord.
+Address your neighbors’ concerns personally, apologize and tell them you’re working on fixing the problem.
+You can even introduce them (and their dogs) to your dog and, if you want, see if any of them would be interested in making a few bucks by walking him while you’re gone at work.

-This extra bit of attention and exercise would likely go a long way toward keeping him from barking while you're out of the house.
+This extra bit of attention and exercise would likely go a long way toward keeping them from barking while you’re out of the house.

 Learn how to stop a dog from barking

-A dog may be man's best friend, but that doesn't mean that having a dog is without its challenges.
-It's especially difficult if they bark while you're gone and there isn't anything you can do to stop them.
-But with this list of great ideas, you'll be better equipped with ideas on how to get your dog to stop barking.
+A dog may be man’s best friend, but that doesn’t mean that having a dog is without its challenges.
+It’s especially difficult if you live in an apartment complex and have a barking dog that causes issues with your landlord or neighbors.
+But with this list of great ideas, you’ll be better equipped with ideas on how to get your dog to stop barking.